ehanahamed/quizfreely/docs/contrib/README.md

 ## Random notes

-the reset password page is the same for both un-signed-in users and signed-in users, supabase's API doesn't need to tell the difference, because un-signed-in users get signed-in when they click on the forgot passsword email link.
+~~the reset password page is the same for both un-signed-in users and signed-in users, supabase's API doesn't need to tell the difference, because un-signed-in users get signed-in when they click on the forgot passsword email link.~~ outdated info, Quizfreely no longer uses email-sign-ins

 ## Basic Concepts